maya-kleinstein/Sybil-Resistant-Mixnet/ARTIFACT-EVALUATION.md

 ## Artifact Evaluation (Only for Functional and Reproduced badges)

 ### Main Results and Claims
-List all your paper's results and claims that are supported by your submitted artifacts.

-#### Main Result 1: Name
+#### Main Result 1: Micro-Benchmarks
-Describe the results in 1 to 3 sentences.
-Refer to the related sections in your paper and reference the experiments that support this result/claim.
+The paper shows micro-benchmarks that describe the overhead of registering a client, decrypting and verifying their circuit setup packets.
+The micro-benchmarks are dhown in section 6.1 and can all be calculated using experiment #1.

-#### Main Result 2: Name
+#### Main Result 2: System Performance

 ...

 ### Experiments